wxie2017/wxie2017.github.io/pages/speech/acceptance_of_club_President.md

 I have fear and I have anxiety.

-Have you ever felt fear and pressure when you were pushed to a totally new position?
+Have you ever felt fearful and anxious when you were pushed to a totally new position?
 I guess we all do.
-Fear and anxiety are typical for our first time journey just as we deliver our Ice Breaker speech.
+Fear and anxiety are typical for our first time journey just as we deliver our Ice Breaker speech in front the audience.

 What should we do in this situation?
 I choose to be bold.

 BOLD means brave, fearless in the face of danger.

 Do be afraid.
-Toastmasters club meeting is safe, we are all encouraged to do new things and learn from the evalutions we receive here.
+Toastmasters club meeting is safe, we are all encouraged to do new things and learn from the evaluations we receive here.
 All we need is to be bold.

 BOLD means